eagle-io/docs/source/topics/nodes/types.rst

 |

 |icon-point-text-control| Text Control Parameter
 	Text Control Parameters are similar to Text Parameters however the value can be controlled by the user.
-Historic data represents the user control operations, not the associated Data Source value.
+Historic data represents the user control operations.

 |

 |icon-point-time| Time Parameter
-	Time Parameters store historic time series data in time format.
+	Time Parameters store historic time series data as timestamps.

 |

 |icon-point-time-control| Time Control Parameter
 	Time Control Parameters are similar to Time Parameters however the value can be controlled by the user.
-Historic data represents the user control operations, not the associated Data Source value.
+Historic data represents the user control operations.

 |